Rajesh295-dev/Team-Profile-Generator/README.md

 - Javascript - Used to base functionality of functions and prompts within the application.

 The application will be invoked by typing the command: node index.js.
 If any non-related input is given, it will notify the user.
 For a convenient and clear look, It has made the UI simple and attractive with appropriate css style and google fonts.

+## Usage
+This application helps to generate the profile of the employee in a fast and convenient way for all the small and big organization.
+It will be very handy in those business where large number of new employee works and need to create profile constantly.

 ## Walkthrough video: